splendiddata/login_hook/README.md

 log in to be able to correct the function.
 Normal users will be logged out immediately when the login() function fails.

+The login\_hook.login() function will not be invoked:
+* in a background processes
+* when the database is in recovery mode (replication backup server)

 The "make installcheck" will only pass if "session_preload_libraries = 'login_hook'" is added to the postgresql.conf file